andraugust/andraugust.github.io/index.md

 ## [Reinforcement Learning IRL](rl.html)

 <p style="opacity:0.5">12/2014</p>
-This post documents an Arduino robot I made that learns to crawl with reinforcement learning.
-Included is a video and tutorial showing the robot in action.
+This is an Arduino robot I made that learns to crawl with reinforcement learning.
+Included is a video and tutorial showing the robot in full-blown learning mode.

 ## [Cheatsheet](cheatsheet.html)